okelloEnos/Pokemon/privacy-policy.md

 ----------------

 ### Introduction
-Our privacy policy will help you understand what information we collect at PokéDex, how PokéDex uses it, and what choices you have.
+Our privacy policy will help you understand what information we collect at Creature Codex, how Creature Codex uses it, and what choices you have.
-OkelloSoftwarez built the PokéDex app as a free app.
-This SERVICE is provided by PokéDex at no cost and is intended for use as is.
+OkelloSoftwarez built the Creature Codex app as a free app.
+This SERVICE is provided by Creature Codex at no cost and is intended for use as is.
 By using our Service, you agree to the terms outlined in this policy.
-We are committed to protecting your privacy—especially for children—and to being transparent about how information is handled.
+We are committed to protecting your privacy especially for children and to being transparent about how information is handled.

-Note: The PokéDex app is designed to be safe and suitable for all ages, including children.
+Note: The Creature Codex app is designed to be safe and suitable for all ages, including children.
 We do not knowingly collect or store any personal information from users, including children under the age of 13.

 ### Information Collection and Use
 We do not collect any personally identifiable information (PII) such as name, email address, gender, location, or pictures.